ncatlab/nlab-content/pages/3/9/4/7/17493/content.md

 * Rathjen, Ordinal notations based on a weakly Mahlo cardinal, Archive for Mathematical Logic 29 (1990), 249-263.

-* Rathjen, Proof-theoretic analysis of KPm, Archive for Mathematical Logic (1991).
+* Rathjen, Proof-theoretic analysis of KPM, Archive for Mathematical Logic (1991).

 * Rathjen, The Recursively Mahlo Property in Second Order Arithmetic, Mathematical Logic Quarterly 42 (1996), 59-66.